simevo/process-app/README.md

 - Go to chrome://inspect to get a list of debuggable WebViews

 - Click inspect on the WebView you wish to debug and use the inspector as you would for a remote browser tab.

-##Ripple Emulation

-**ripple emulation was useful in the early stages of the app development, it is less so now that we use phonegap apis**

-To use Ripple on Google Chrome or Firefox we have followed this procedure:

-We have changed this tag into the body of index.html:

-    <script type="text/javascript" src="phonegap.js"></script>

-changing phonegap.js with cordova.js

-    <script type="text/javascript" src="cordova.js"></script>

-After this, we have followed the [instructions on Raymond Camden's blog](http://www.raymondcamden.com/2013/11/5/Ripple-is-Reborn).
-To be more precise we have typed these commands into console:

-    npm install -g ripple-emulator
-    cordova plugin add org.apache.cordova.device org.apache.cordova.file org.apache.cordova.splashscreen
-    cordova platform add android
-    cordova prepare
-    mkdir -p platforms/android/assets/www/platforms

-Each time the app source code is changed restart the emulator:

-    ripple emulate --path platforms/android/assets/www

-At launch of this last command, your Google Chrome should open with Ripple at the last version of Cordova (3.0.0) giving no errors when you open console with your inspector / firebug.

 ##Websql tweak